 Where it is found: Temperate and tropical waters worldwide.

-What makes it an ugly fish: Huge fangs disproportionate to body
+What makes it an ugly fish: Huge fangs disproportionate to the body

 The viperfish (Chauliodus sloani), or Sloane’s viperfish, have recognizable and somewhat scary, long, needle-shaped teeth and a distinctive lower jaw.
 They’re usually around 12-23 in or 30 to 60 cm in length.
 The viperfish live in the depths of the ocean, in temperate or tropical waters (around 1,000 to 5,000 meters).
 Water at this temperature averages around four degrees C.